 4. The Women of India

-Mumbai based educationist and freedom fighter, Hansa Mehta, was the one who presented the new Indian national flag to the nation on behalf of the women of the country.
+Mumbai based educationist and freedom fighter, Hansa Mehta, was the one who presented the new flag of India to the nation on behalf of the women of the country.
 The flag was accepted by Dr Rajendra Prasad, after which the session was rounded off by singing the first verses of Sare Jahan Se Achcha Hindustan Hamara and Jana Gana Mana (which btw, wasn’t yet declared to be our national anthem.)

 5. The first Prime Minister of India